Introducing “the Spiral”

 - Appeal: The expression of what the speaker wants the recipient to do, think or feel.

 Von Thun suggests we listen to these with “four ears”, meaning we sense-make across all of these.
 Naturally in certain situations we don’t seek to listen on all four (e.g. when being evacuated we rarely listen for the self-revelation).
 But when an LLM does an entirely credible impression of a confidant our innate response is to decode it through all four ears, as the LLM passes messages to all four.
+We cease seeing it as an information source, and start to decode for intent, relationship, and disclosure.
+The conversation takes on more significance, and we hallucinate the entity with those traits instinctively.

 A Personal Echo Chamber